 It is made from seaweed (don't worry, it tastes like nothing) and can also be used for tea bags, pasta or laundry detergent.

-With a normal packet of instant coffee, the plastic wrapper ends up in the trash: with this new packaging, a kind of algae-based sachet, the wrapper dissolves in the drink and adds nutrients without altering the flavors.
+With a regular package of instant coffee, the plastic wrapper ends up in the trash.
+With this new packaging, a sort of seaweed-based sachet, the wrapper dissolves into the drink and adds nutrients without altering the flavors.

 A sachet to drink

-The product is an evolution of what the London startup did notpla (which stands for "NOT PLAstic") developed in 2020 (I talked about it here).
-At the time there was something to file: today a more effective version of the sachet has raised $ 13 million in funding and is preparing to take off.
+The product is an evolution of what the London startup notpla (which stands for “NOT PLAstic”) developed in 2020 (I talked about it here).
+At the time there was something to be polished: today a more effective version of the sachet has raised 13 million dollars in funding and is preparing to take off.

-The special coffee bag is the result of the British company's efforts to increase packaging capable of replacing materials that are particularly difficult to recycle, such as thin plastic films.
-But the idea isn't just to simply replace plastic with something less harmful: Notpla's team believes it is possible to improve the performance of the now infamous material.
+The special coffee sachet is the result of the English company's efforts to increase packaging capable of replacing materials that are particularly difficult to recycle, such as thin plastic films.
+But the idea isn't just to simply replace plastic with something less harmful: the Notpla team believes it's possible to improve the performance of the now infamous material.

-"We are using natural things like algae to create new materials.
-One of the coolest things is that algae can do things that normal plastic can't," he says.
-Pierre Yves Paslier, co-CEO of Notpla.
+“We are using natural things like algae to create new materials.
+One of the coolest things is that algae can do things that regular plastic can't do,” he says Pierre Yves Paslier, co-CEO of Notpla.
 He is not wrong.

 Rebuilding the concept of packaging from scratch